Supporting documents, offer logo, screenshots, and video

 - Print production usually requires a four-color process CMYK (cyan, magenta, yellow, black) in high resolution of at least 300 dpi.

+|Video||Pictures tell more than a 100 words – make sure to leverage this when promoting your offer.
 Large amounts of information are easier to take in when visualized.
 Using videos that demo your offer are therefore ideal to create intertest and enable prospects to learn more about your offer quickly.|

 - Language in videos can be either local or English